 Is ultrawide the same as 4K?

-Ultrawide is a term used for televisions that display images at 16:9 aspect ratio, while 4K displays images at 2160p resolution.
+Ultrawide is a term used for televisions that display images at a 16:9 aspect ratio, while 4K displays images at 2160p resolution.
 The difference between these two terms is that 4K TVs offer higher quality video than ultrawide.
 However, ultrawide is cheaper than 4K TVs.

 Is 3440×1440 better than 4K?

 The resolution of 4K TVs is 3840 x 2160 pixels, which is four times higher than 1080p HDTVs.
 However, when viewing images at such high resolutions, they appear pixelated and blurry.
-This is why we recommend using a monitor with a native resolution of 1440p for best results.
+This is why we recommend using a monitor with a native resolution of 1440p for the best results.

 Is ultrawide more demanding than 4K?